mvolkmann/blog/src/smalltalk.md

     <img alt="Cuis Smalltalk log" class="logo"
       src="/blog/assets/cuis-smalltalk-logo.png?v={{pkg.version}}">
   </div>

+  Juan Vuletich began work on Cuis Smalltalk began in 2005 and version 1.0 was released in March 2009.
+  He has been active in the Smalltalk community since 1997.

+  The objectives of Cuis Smalltalk are to:

+  - strive for the simplicity of Smalltalk-80
+  - include a minimal number of classes required for the kernel, a GUI framework, and development tools
+  - create a system that is good for learning and experimenting

   The number of predefined classes in each implementation above were obtained by printing the result of `Smalltalk allClasses size`